Guide to Nursing Homes: Understanding Care, Costs, and Options

 Financial

-- • Unexplained withdrawals from accounts
+- • Unexplained charges or withdrawals

-- • Missing personal belongings
+- • Missing personal belongings or money

 Neglect